tobkim/pangolin-ip-rule-manager/README.md

 - Ability to list resources in the organization (read-only)
 - Ability to list existing access rules for the specified resources
 - Ability to create and delete IP-based access rules for those resources

-If your Pangolin setup allows scoping tokens to specific resources, restrict the token to only the `RESOURCE_IDS` you will manage.

 The following screenshot shows the needed permissions to select: